with Biden in Europe, Russia announces trip to China

-The President of the States, Joe Biden, arrived, around 10:00 am Brasília time, in Poland, for a visit to a city close to the border with Ukraine.
+The President of the States, Joe Biden, arrived at around 10 am, Brasília time, in Poland, for a visit to Rzeszow, a city about 80 kilometers from the border with Ukraine.
 This is the second leg of Biden’s trip after attending a nato (North Atlantic Treaty Organization) and other meetings with European leaders in Brussels, Belgium.

 While Biden travels to Poland due to the Russian invasion of Ukraine, Russian Foreign Minister Sergei Lavrov will have a trip to China next Thursday (31).
 The Chinese are allies of Russia and have not condemned the invasion, which has now reached its 30th day.